-How parents interact with each other is important, getting along says a lot about them to their children.
+How parents interact with each other is important, getting along says a lot about them to your children.

-A great parent knows that no matter what, if they want their kids to grow up well-adjusted and happy, they will find a way to get along.
+A great parent knows that no matter what, if you want your kids to grow up well-adjusted and happy, you will find a way to get along.

 Kids from a single parent family may actually do better than those who come from a 2-parent home where the parents fight all the time.